cypik/terraform-google-dns/README.md

 ## Introduction

-This project deploys a Google Cloud infrastructure using Terraform to create **DNS** .
+This project deploys a Google Cloud infrastructure using Terraform to create Dns .

 ## Usage